digital-asset/docs.daml.com/docs/draft/README.md

 build
 ```

-The HTML files will be in `workdir/build/sphinx-target/html`; you can view them
+The HTML files are in `workdir/build/sphinx-target/html`; you can view them
 by doing something like:

 ```zsh